jpenney/use-google-libraries/README.txt

 'wp_enqueue_script'.
 In fact you should develop your theme or plugin without Use Google Libraries being enabled at all, then test it both ways.

+= Why do some scripts continue to use the WordPress supplied versions? =

+Assuming some other plugin or theme isn't the cause, Use Google Libries does it's very best to ensure your site behaves as it should when using the stock WordPress scripts.
+If WordPress is asking for a version of a script that Google isn't hosting, then it will continue to use the WordPress supplied version.

+= Can I always load the latest version of a hosted script? =

+No. Use Google Libraries doesn't do that because it would almost certainly break WordPress.
+Even if it didn't, the less 'version specific' URLs supported by Google's CDN set a short term 'Expires' header, so there wouldn't be much point.

 == Incompatible Plugins ==